GraphiteEditor/Graphite/frontend/src/README.md

 Svelte components that build the Graphite editor GUI.
 These each contain a TypeScript section, a Svelte-templated HTML template section, and an SCSS stylesheet section.
 The aim is to avoid implementing much editor business logic here, just enough to make things interactive and communicate to the backend where the real business logic should occur.

-## I/O managers: `io-managers/`
+## Managers: `managers/`

 TypeScript files which manage the input/output of browser APIs and link this functionality with the editor backend.
-These files subscribe to backend events to execute JS APIs, and in response to these APIs or user interactions, they may call functions into the backend (defined in `/frontend/wasm/editor_api.rs`).
+These files subscribe to backend messages to execute JS APIs, and in response to these APIs or user interactions, they may call functions into the backend (defined in `/frontend/wasm/editor_api.rs`).

-Each I/O manager is a self-contained module where one instance is created in `Editor.svelte` when it's mounted to the DOM at app startup.

-During development when HMR (hot-module replacement) occurs, these are also unmounted to clean up after themselves, so they can be mounted again with the updated code.
-Therefore, any side-effects that these managers cause (e.g. adding event listeners to the page) need a destructor function that cleans them up.
-The destructor function, when applicable, is returned by the module and automatically called in `Editor.svelte` on unmount.

-## State providers: `state-providers/`
+Each manager module exports a factory function (e.g. `createClipboardManager(editor)`) that sets up message subscriptions and returns a `{ destroy }` object.
+In `Editor.svelte`, each manager is created at startup and its `destroy()` method is called on unmount to clean up subscriptions and side-effects (e.g. event listeners).
+Managers use self-accepting HMR to tear down and re-create with updated code during development.

+## Stores: `stores/`

-TypeScript files which provide reactive state and importable functions to Svelte components.
-Each module defines a Svelte writable store `const { subscribe, update } = writable({ .. });` and exports the `subscribe` method from the module in the returned object.
-Other functions may also be defined in the module and exported after `subscribe`, which provide a way for Svelte components to call functions to manipulate the state.
+TypeScript files which provide reactive state to Svelte components.
+Each module persists a Svelte writable store at module level (surviving HMR via `import.meta.hot.data`) and exports a factory function (e.g. `createDialogStore(editor)`) that sets up backend message subscriptions and returns an object containing the store's `subscribe` method, any action methods for components to call, and a `destroy` method.

-In `Editor.svelte`, an instance of each of these are given to Svelte's `setContext()` function.
-This allows any component to access the state provider instance using `const exampleStateProvider = getContext<ExampleStateProvider>("exampleStateProvider");`.
+In `Editor.svelte`, each store is created and passed to Svelte's `setContext()`.
+Components access stores via `getContext<DialogStore>("dialog")` and use the `subscribe` method for reactive state and action methods (like `createCrashDialog()`) to trigger state changes.

-## *I/O managers vs. state providers*
+## *Managers vs. stores*

-*Some state providers, similarly to I/O managers, may subscribe to backend events, call functions from `editor_api.rs` into the backend, and interact with browser APIs and user input.
-The difference is that state providers are meant to be made available to components via `getContext()` to use them for reactive state, while I/O managers are meant to be self-contained systems that operate for the lifetime of the application and aren't touched by Svelte components.*
+*Both managers and stores subscribe to backend messages and may interact with browser APIs.
+The difference is that stores expose reactive state to components via `setContext()`/`getContext()`, while managers are self-contained systems that operate for the lifetime of the application and aren't accessed by Svelte components.*

 ## Utility functions: `utility-functions/`